fracek/robots-dylan/README.rst

 To move use the arrow keys.

-At the moment the robots move only diagonally, while the player moves only horizontally or vertically.
+At the moment the player moves only horizontally or vertically.